ardakaraosmanoglu/atmMoneyTransferPrototipe/README.md

 Before you begin, ensure you have installed:
 - Node.js (version 16.x or higher)
-- npm, yarn, pnpm, or bun package manager
+- npm, yarn, ppm, or bun package manager

 ## Installation